AAA3A-AAA3A/AAA3A-cogs/README.rst

 * Thanks to Yami for the technique in the init file of some cogs to load the interaction client only if it is not already loaded!
 Before this fix, when a user clicked a button, the actions would be run about 10 times, causing a huge spam and loop in the channel.

+* Thanks to Lemon for his help and many cogs ideas!

+* Thanks to WitherredAway for the Draw cog!

 * Thanks to amyrinbot on GitHub for a part of the GetDocs cog's code!

 -------